OlivierLD/raspberry-coffee/JupyterNotebooks/deep.learning.crash.course/README.md

     - Now we have data looking like the ones for the hand-written `8` above...
 - And we send it to the model for identification...

+#### Several characters, splitted
+- Split the characters displayed on an image

 ### An example of objects recognition
 Look in [this module](https://github.com/OlivierLD/raspberry-coffee/tree/master/opencv/src/main/python/object.detection).